 A confusing aspect of the official soccer rules is the way "Fouls" are defined; basically, they are defined not only as "Fouls" but also in the rules regarding "Cards".
 For this reason, to understand "Fouls" you must also read "Cards".

 Soccer fouls are an important part of the soccer rules.
 There are 2 kinds of soccer fouls, Direct Kick Fouls and Indirect Kick Fouls.
 The official international soccer rules are determined by FIFA, are called "Laws Of The Game" and are revised each year:

-For detailed explanations of over 70 soccer rules visit Soccer Rules at www.soccerhelp.com/Soccer_Rules_Rules_Of_Soccer.shtml
+Explanations of over 70 soccer rules are at Simplified Soccer Rules